industrial-asset-hub/asset-link-sdk/README.md

 ### Command line tool

 To ease development or testing of the asset link, the discovery can be interactively triggered using a command line tool.
 This command will provide the results (i.e., the devices or assets discovered by the asset link) as output.
+For example discovery can be started/stopped, results can be retrieved, api tests can be performed on the Asset Link.
 Moreover, there is also a test suit suite that can be used as follows:

 ```bash